Child Development

 Note: Child development work experience can be gained through CD V66L Early Childhood Teaching Practicum Laboratory (Units: 1); and CD V95 Child Development Internship I (Units: 1-4) and CD V96 Child Development Internship II (Units: 1-4).
 A current TB clearance test and proof of immunizations are required for students to participate in any course that requires direct contact with children in a licensed child care setting, and is a requirement for employment in such a setting.

-This course examines the major developmental milestones of children, both typical and atypical, from conception through adolescence.
-Physical, psychosocial, and cognitive development are studied, with an emphasis on the interactions between maturational processes and environmental factors including language, culture, and diversity.
-Students will observe children, evaluate individual differences, and analyze characteristics of development at various stages while studying developmental theory and investigative research methodologies.
+This course examines the progression of development in the physical, cognitive, social, and emotional domains and identifies the major developmental milestones of children, both typical and atypical, from conception through adolescence.
+Physical, psychosocial, and cognitive development are studied, with an emphasis on the interactions between biological processes and environmental factors including language, culture, and diversity.
+Students will observe children, evaluate individual differences, and analyze characteristics of development at various stages according to developmental theory.

-This course provides an overview of human development from conception through death, including biological and environmental influences.
-Theories and research of physical, cognitive, and psychosocial development are examined and applied to studies of typically and atypically developing individuals at various points in their lifespan and within the context of a family.
+This course provides an overview, from a psychological perspective, of human development from conception through death, including biological and environmental influences.
+Theories and research of physical, cognitive, personality, and social/emotional development are examined and applied to studies of typically and atypically developing individuals at various points in their lifespan and within the context of a family.

 This course examines the appropriate use of assessment and observation tools and strategies to document young children's development and learning.
 It emphasizes the use of findings to inform and plan learning environments and experiences.
 Recording strategies, rating systems, anecdotal records, and multiple assessment tools, including the Desired Results Developmental Profile and Ages and Stages will be explored along with strategies for collaborations with families and professionals.

 This course provides the opportunity to apply observation techniques to early childhood practice.
 It requires the use of specific observation tools, including DRDP, to observe children's development and their interactions with adults, children, materials, and activities.
-Twenty-four (24) hours of observation must be completed at the Orfalea Child Development Center at Ventura College or at a designated child development center with a master teacher or qualified master teacher.
+The use of findings to inform and plan learning environments and experiences are emphasized.
+Recording strategies, rating systems, portfolios, and multiple assessment tools will be discussed, along with strategies for collaboration with families and professionals.
+Students will complete between twenty-four (24) hours and twenty-six (26) hours of observation and lab assignments at the Orfalea Child Development Center at Ventura College or at a designated child development center with a master teacher or qualified master teacher that has been approved by the instructor.

-This course examines the development of social identities in diverse societies including theoretical and practical implications of oppression and privilege as they apply to young children, families, programs, classrooms, and teaching.
-Various classroom strategies will be explored emphasizing culturally and linguistically appropriate anti-bias approaches supporting all children in becoming competent members of a diverse society.
-The course includes self-examination and reflection on issues related to social identity, stereotypes and bias, social and educational access, media, and schooling.
+This course focuses on the development of social identities in diverse societies including theoretical and practical implications of oppression and privilege as they apply to young children, families, programs, classrooms, and teaching.
+In doing so, it examines the historical and current perspectives on diversity and inclusion and the impact of systemic societal influences on children’s development, learning and school experiences.
+Various classroom strategies will be explored emphasizing developmentally, culturally, and linguistically appropriate anti-bias approaches supporting all children in becoming competent members of a diverse society.
+Approaches that promote inclusive and anti-racist classroom communities are also foregrounded.
+The course includes self-examination and reflection on issues related to social identity, stereotypes and bias, social and educational access, media, and schooling as well as the influence of teachers’ own culture and life experiences on teaching and interactions with children and families.

 This course introduces the variations in development of children with special needs ages birth through eight, and the resulting impact on families.
 It includes an overview of historical and societal influences, laws relating to children with special needs, and the identification and referral process.